Mangroves, Coconuts and Frangipani: The Story of Rabaul – by Neville Threlfall

 533 A4 pages of text.
 Soft cover.
 Foreword by Dr Allan Marat, MP for Rabaul.
 150 photographs, 6 maps, Bibliography and Sources, Index.

-Cost: $60 plus p&p ($20 in Australia).
-Contact coordinator@pngaa.net for other overseas postage.
+Cost: $60 plus Postage ($20 in Australia).
+Postage rates for overseas deliveries are shown in the form below.

 Limited copies available and the book is unlikely to be re-printed.